 Also it is worth to mention: The Open Source Initiative is an NGO and owns the trademark “Open Source”.
 It allows others to use the trademark as long as they use an open source compatible license for their work.
-It is thinkable that you risk to be sued when you use “open source” and have the wrong license next to it.
+It is thinkable that you risk to be sued for trademark infringement when you use “open source” and have the wrong license next to it.

 So please stop using Creative Commons “Non Commercial” licenses for your hardware in combination with the trademark or expression “Open Source”.
 Change the license to an open source one (like CC-BY) or stop advertising your work as being “Open Source”.

 Using a Creative Commons “Non Commercial” license for a hardware project and calling it “Open Source” is not just false advertising.
 It is also nonsense from a legal point of view.
 And because of that it creates even more problems some of them surprisingly bizarre and harmful.
 Most people won’t be aware of them so we laid them out in an FAQ below.

 Why Creative Commons “Non Commercial” Licenses do harm to hardware